 But Misaki knew him better than that.
 "For what?" she inquired, for he never did things so easily for free.

 "For a kiss," he replied simply.

-She blushed instantly.
-"No!" she shouted, and looked away from him.
+She blushed.
+"No!" she shouted, and then looked away from him.
 Of course she's kissed him before, sometimes even willingly.
-So she wasn't exactly sure why she was rejecting him now.
+So she wasn't exactly sure why she rejected him now.
 It must have been her fear to make her refuse.

 Usui sighed regretfully.
 "Then I guess I'll just have to leave you here...alone...in the dark...deserted...hallway..."
-His voice got progressively quieter as he spoke, lower also, and Misaki's heart rate rose.
+His voice grew progressively quieter as he spoke, lower also, and Misaki's heart rate rose.